puppetlabs/puppet_operational_dashboards/REFERENCE.md

 Data type: `String`

 Version of the Grafana package to install.
-Defaults to '8.5.27'

 Default value: `'8.5.27'`